roseengineering/silicon5351/README.md

 **invert** Whether the output should be inverted.
 **quadrature** Whether to enable quadrature output for this output.
 **integer\_mode** Whether to enable integer mode (MS or PLL) for this output.
 **drive\_strength** The drive strength in current to use for the output.
-Must use one of the predefined library constant for this current value.
+Must use one of the global constants defined in the library for this value.

 <code>SI5351\_I2C.<b>setup\_pll</b>(self, pll, mult, num=0, denom=1)</code>
 Set the frequency for the given PLL.